 - Crane applications.

 - And versatile electric equipment.

-And as we also said the advantages of the series motor are:
+And also the advantages of the series motor are:

 - High starting torque for a given power rating.

 - It works with both alternating or direct current power source.

 - And effective cost.

 DC series motor has the same construction of any DC motor, there is:

 The stator is considered the house of field winding and made up of two or more electromagnetic pole pieces.